Dr. Frances Ruane (Chair)

 Michael was founding chairman of Wide Open Opera and is a former board member of Irish National Opera and the Sustainable Energy Authority of Ireland.
 He was previously a member of the board of the Abbey Theatre (2017 to 2020) and chair of its Site Redevelopment Committee.

 In addition to qualifications in architecture from DIT (now TUD) and TCD, he has a master’s degree in planning from UCD, MBA from the Smurfit Business School at UCD and BL from the Honorable Society of King’s Inns.
 D’fhreastail Mícheál ar bhunscoil agus meánscoil Choláiste Mhuire i mBaile Átha Cliath.
-(Date of appointment: 20/12/2021)
+(Date of re-appointment: 20/12/2021)